KlabautermannSW/weather23k/README.md

 From this thoughts the program "weather23k" came into existence.
 It is not a generally usable library but a complete application to
-- read data for a WS2300 compatible weather station
+- read data from a WS2300 compatible weather station
 - log these data (locally and on a ftp server)
 - provide selected data to a web page
 - support simple debug features